Matteljay/bpmcounter-android/README.md

 - Simple & easy to use, clear design
 - Record anything repetitive with an accuracy of your choosing
 - Tap count setting stored persistently across restarts
-- Text console for measurement history
+- Text console for showing the measurement history
 - Run-time device orientations allowed